Skip to content

 Heat pump vs furnace: which costs less to run?

 Heat pumps cost $4,500-$11,000 vs $3,200-$7,800 for gas furnaces.
-Heat pumps win on 10-yr operating cost (20-30% lower bills) and qualify for SCE/RPU rebates.
+Heat pumps can lower combined energy bills depending on your rate plan, and qualify for SCE and statewide rebates.
 Honest comparison.

 Quick answer

 Heat pumps cost $4,500-$11,000 installed; gas furnaces $3,200-$7,800.
-Heat pumps win on 10-year operating cost (20-30% lower energy bills) and qualify for SCE and RPU rebates of $300-$1,500.
+Whether a heat pump lowers your combined bill depends on your SCE rate plan and SoCalGas rate, and high-efficiency heat pumps qualify for ongoing SCE and statewide rebates whose amounts change through the year.
 Gas furnaces win on upfront cost.
 For homes replacing both an aging AC and an aging furnace at once, the heat pump math usually wins.

-The cost question between heat pumps and gas furnaces is not just the install price — it is the 10-year total of upfront install plus monthly energy bills minus rebates.
+The cost question between heat pumps and gas furnaces is not just the install price, it is the 10-year total of upfront install plus monthly energy bills minus rebates.
 For most homes across our service area (Hesperia and the wider High Desert plus our Inland Empire cities) with both an aging AC and an aging furnace, replacing both with one heat pump beats replacing them separately.
 For homes where only the furnace is at end of life, the math is more nuanced.
 This guide lays out both paths with real numbers from current local invoices and current SCE / RPU / SoCalGas rebate sheets.

 What it costs